JoseBarrios/api-mturk/README.md

   var params = {
     Title: "Create HIT Example",
     Description: "An example of how to create a HIT",
-    Question: _.escape(unxcapedXML),//IMPORTANT: XML NEEDS TO BE ESCAPED
+    Question: _.escape(unescapedXML),//IMPORTANT: XML NEEDS TO BE ESCAPED!
     AssignmentDurationInSeconds: 180, // Allow 3 minutes to answer
     AutoApprovalDelayInSeconds: 86400 * 1, // 1 day auto approve
     MaxAssignments: 100, // 100 worker responses